inkFusionLabs/area22-website/README.md

 ```

 ### Adding New Services
-Update the services list in the About section of `index.html`:
+Update the services list in the Services section of `index.html`:
 ```html
 <li>New Service Type</li>
 ```